Darren Smith (Australian rules footballer)

 Darren Smith (born 9 February 1965) is a former Australian rules footballer who played for the Port Adelaide Football Club in the South Australian National Football League (SANFL) and Adelaide Football Club in the Australian Football League (AFL).

 Port Adelaide (1984–1990)

-Smith arrived in Adelaide from the Eyre Peninsula and after playing under-age football, he broke into the Port Adelaide seniors in 1984.
+Smith grew up in the Eyre Peninsula, playing for Rudall Football Club in the County Jervois Football League (CJFL).
+After playing under-age football for Port Adelaide, he broke into the Port Adelaide seniors in 1984.
 He topped Port's goal-kicking in 1986 and 1987, with 49 and 71 goals respectively, ending the sequence of nine leading goal-kicker awards from Tim Evans.
 Essendon acquired the centre half forward's services when they picked him up with pick 11 in the 1989 VFL Draft but the move didn't work out and he resumed at Port Adelaide.

 Adelaide Crows (1991–1992)

 When Adelaide entered the AFL in 1991, Smith was one of their local recruits and he performed well in their inaugural with two goals and ten marks against Hawthorn.
 Two rounds later he played his best game for Adelaide when he had 24 disposals and kicked four goals and five behinds in a win over Sydney at the SCG, with his fellow Port Adelaide key forward Scott Hodges bagging six of his own.

 He soon lost his place in the team and spent most of the remainder of the season playing for Port Adelaide in the SANFL.